 As a man, you don’t actually have to be rich and famous.
 You just have to show a lot of potential for being rich and famous.

 Social status and attractiveness is thus determined by how you behave around other people, how other people behave around you, and how you behave towards yourself.
 It’s the number superglued on your forehead.

 But social status isn’t some consistent number.
 It’s always changing with two things – the environment and the people in that environment.

-The other issue with the classical view of status and resources is the perception that social status is not dependent on a woman’s values and belief system.
+The other issue with the classical view of status and resources is the perception that social status is not dependent on a woman’s value and belief system.
 Each woman has her own independent value and belief system that filters her view of attractiveness.
-The point is, social status is not fixed.
+The point is that social status is not fixed.
 It’s contextually relative.